teamwalnut/rescript-urql/README.md

 let mutation = Mutation.mutation(LikeDog.make(~key="VmeRTX7j-", ()));
 ```

-Just like the `Query` `module`, we also provide a functor called `Make` to support situations where you may not know the values of your variables when you need to construct your mutation.
+Just like the `Query` `module`, we also provide a functor called `Make` to support situations where you may not know the values of your variables when you need to construct your mutation. `Make` returns both `mutationFn`, a curried function that expects a `variables` argument, and `mutation`, the `urql` mutation object with no `variables` applied.

 ```reason
 open ReasonUrql;